seanbyrne88/nifi_templates/README.md

 ![alt_text](resources/import_template_1.png)

-Click browse and naviate to any file under this repo and open the XML file.
+Click browse and navigate to any file under this repo and open the XML file.

 ### Note:
 Nifi will automatically create a copy of the xml file and store it as a .template file in `/conf/templates` under your nifi installation directory.